 Fix 2: Update your device

 When you come across this error then once you should check whether your phone OS is updated or not.
-May be your device is not running on latest version, so this popup has occurred.
+Maybe your device is not running on the latest version, so this popup has occurred.

-So simply go to Settings > click on Phone and the on Software Update.
+So simply go to Settings > click on Phone and then on Software Update.
 If any update is available then immediately update it and check if the problem resolves.
-If no update is available then move to next solution.
+If no update is available then move to the next solution.

 Fix 3: Updating your APN